Frequently Asked Questions (FAQs)

 What if I have a weak academic record?

 If your grades are weak, consider re-taking courses as a non-degree seeking (non-matriculated) student.
-Learn more about taking courses as a non-matriculated student at the UW by visiting UW’s Non-Degree Enrollment Office website.
+Learn more about taking courses as a non-matriculated student at the UW by visiting our Non-Degree Enrollment web page.
 Alternatively, you can take courses at another accredited college or university.

 What is the application deadline for the Postbac program?